 Finely chop the onion and add it to a pan drizzled with olive oil.
-Sautè at medium heat for a couple of minutes, then add the rice and toast for 2-3 minutes (2).
-Pour the wine (3) and let the alcohol evaporate for a minute, then add enough stock to barely cover the rice and bring to simmer, then turn the heat to low (4).
+Sautè at medium heat for a couple of minutes, then add the rice and toast for 2-3 minutes.

-Turn off the heat and add the butter and the grated Parmigiano cheese (6).
+Turn off the heat and add the butter and the grated Parmigiano cheese.
 Stir well until it’s all incorporated.
 Serve the creamy risotto immediately.

 FAQ & Tips

 The definition of the perfect risotto consistency in Italian is called "all'onda", which means "like a wave".
-This describe the movement the risotto should have when you move it with a spatula.
-If it goes back flat imediately, it means it's too liquid.
-If stays up it means it's too dry.
+This describes the movement the risotto should have when you move it with a spatula.
+If it goes back flat immediately, it means it's too liquid.
+If it stays up it means it's too dry.
 It should make a soft wave and very very slowly go back flat.
 It should be creamy, not soupy.

 You can serve it on its own as a main dish, but if you really want to make it the traditional way, you should serve it with Ossobuco (veal shanks).
 This is how they would serve it in any traditional restaurant in Milan.